johnlarkin1/johnlarkin1.github.io/_posts/2024-03-13-teaching-a-computer-to-write.md

 >
 > The second step is known as the maximization step or M step, which consists of maximizing the expectations calculated in the E step with respect to the model parameters.
 This step consists of updating the values $\phi_k, \mu_k$ , and $\sigma_k$ .

+### Code

+There's actually not a whole lot of code to provide here.
+GMMs are more of the technique that we'll combine with the output of a neural network.
+That leads us smoothly to our next section.

 ## Mixture Density Networks

+### Theory

 [Mixture Density Networks][mdn] are an extension of GMMs that predict the parameters of a mixture probability distribution.